Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

     }
 ```

-In the above example the `maxPriceDifference` value would be set by one of our target function handlers and the Echidna would call all other function handlers as well in an attempt to maximize the value returned by `optimize_price_per_share_difference`.
+In the above example the `maxPriceDifference` value would be set by one of our target function handlers, then Echidna would call all the function handlers with random values in an attempt to maximize the value returned by `optimize_price_per_share_difference`.

 ---